MerginMaps/docs/src/tutorials/opening-surveyed-data-on-your-computer/index.md

 2. Make sure you have already [installed](../../setup/install-mergin-maps-plugin-for-qgis/index.md) and [configured](../../setup/install-mergin-maps-plugin-for-qgis/#plugin-configuration) <QGISPluginName />

-3. Find the <MainPlatformName /> entry in the QGIS **Browser** panel.
+3. Find the <MainPlatformName /> entry in the QGIS **Browser** panel
    ![QGIS Browser Mergin Maps projects](./qgis-browser-panel.jpg "QGIS Browser Mergin Maps projects")

-   Notice that the name of the current workspace (here: `sarah`) is displayed next to <MainPlatformName /> and the projects in this workspace are listed below.
+   Notice that the name of the current workspace (here: `my-team`) is displayed next to <MainPlatformName /> and the projects in this workspace are listed below.

    ::: tip
    If you cannot see the **Browser** panel, ensure it's enabled under **View (top-level menu) > Toolbars**.